ynot01/tarkov-price-twitch-bot/README.md

 - Install [Docker](https://docs.docker.com/get-docker/) and run `docker compose up --build` (include `-d` to run the container detached from the terminal) to build and launch a container that will run the bot.
 This is recommended for [dedicated servers](https://www.digitalocean.com/).

 ### Option 2 (Simpler)
-- Install `ts-node` via the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) command `npm install -g ts-node` and run `ts-node index.ts` in the repo root folder to launch the bot.
+- Install `tsx` via the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) command `npm install -g tsx` and run `tsx index.mts` in the repo root folder to launch the bot.
 - You may have to run `npm i` once in the project directory to install the required packages.

 ## Usage